MvRens/PettingZoo/README.md

 #### Icons

-Icons are from the Interaction Assets pack by Madebyoliver
+Toolbar icons are from the Interaction Assets pack by Madebyoliver
 <http://www.flaticon.com/authors/madebyoliver>

 Designed by Freepik and distributed by Flaticon